Health and wellness blogs are a fun, fresh and modern way to communicate complex scientific topics to an engaged audience.

 3. Elaborate on research

 Don’t just chuck in the phrase ‘research suggests X is linked to Y’ and call it a day.
-Your readers need details.
+When you’re writing health and wellness blogs, your readers need details.
 Think who, what, when, where, why – and how.

 You don’t have to address all of these questions, but it’s best to aim to consider at least a few of them: